-Known for its diamond-dust beaches and world-class diving reefs, Culebra is probably more famous for what it hasn’t got than for what it does have.
+The Best of Flamenco Beach Culebra – Culebra is known for its diamond-dust beaches and world-class diving reefs, Culebra is probably more famous for what it hasn’t got than for what it does have.
 There are no big hotels here, no golf courses, no casinos, no fast-food chains, no rush-hour traffic and, no stress.
 Residents prefer to keep the island’s natural treasures as the main attractions.
 Most of Culebra is a natural refuge, keeping it safe from over development, allowing visitors and residents to enjoy a pristine tropical paradise.
 If you love snorkeling, Culebra is the place, offering some of the healthiest coral reefs in the Caribbean.

 Culebra is just off mainland Puerto Rico, but with a very different vibe, and the island’s slow pace can take a bit of getting used to.
 It’s home to a range of gorgeous natural areas, bays, snorkeling sites, hiking trails and of course of fine beaches.
 Come, join the local vibe and explore one of Puerto Rico’s most gorgeous destinations.
 Culebra may be small and tranquil, but there are plenty of activities for nature lovers with Culebra’s natural wonders.
 You can enjoy hiking, snorkeling, scuba diving, kayaking, fishing, and sightseeing that is awe inspiring.

 Travelers from across the world have voted Flamenco Beach as one of the most beautiful beaches in the world.
 The combination of powdery white sand, blue skies, the clear blue sea, and an unobstructed view to Puerto Rico’s main island makes it an ideal beach.
 Flamenco Beach Culebra Puerto Rico is listed as one of the top 20 beaches in the world.
 Here you can find information on all of the 20 most beautiful beaches of the world.
 Read our Flamenco Beach Culebra Puerto Rico Travel guide to start planning your vacation to this wonderful beach destination.
+For more information the beautiful beaches of Haiti, visit our Greater Antilles Travel page, or visit us on Pinterest.

 Culebra Weather (When to Visit)